 Therefore, the first few minutes of a consulting case interview, typically the small talk part of it, are vitally more important than people realize.
 The exhibit below summarizes this point.
 You can use it as a cheat sheet in your preparation for consulting case interviews.

 Signalling is taking an action that demonstrates to other people how they should profile you.
-For example, you may signal to demonstrate that what you are saying is true (e.g. getting a tattoo with the name of your loved one shows your life long commitment) or that your intentions are serious (e.g. getting an MBA shows that you are firmly focused on building a career or succeeding in business).
+For example, you may signal to demonstrate that what you are saying is true (e.g. getting a tattoo with the name of your loved one most likely indicates your life long commitment) or that your intentions are serious (e.g. getting an MBA shows that you are firmly focused on building a career or succeeding in business).

 Signals are a very important concept in economics.
 If you want to learn more about signalling, read the work of Barry Nalebuff at the Yale School of Management.
 He has done a lot of work in this area.
 Barry is a great guy with some interesting anecdotes.
-The last time I read his work he discussed using signalling for his latest, at the time, entrepreneurial endeavor, Honest Tea.

 Lets look at some examples of signals.